2025 United States federal government shutdown: Transportation

 Air travel still functioned, but air traffic controller hiring, field training of air traffic controllers, facility security inspections and law enforcement assistance support were stopped.
 Since October 1, air traffic controllers had been performing their duties without compensation, in addition to fulfilling mandatory overtime requirements.
 Since the shutdown many air traffic controllers had begun working odd jobs, gig work such as Uber and Doordash and other jobs in an attempt to cover expenses.
 Beginning on October 6, staffing shortages led to flight delays at various airports.
 On October 7, it was reported that cities such as Nashville, Dallas, Chicago, and Newark were seeing high levels of delays due to the air traffic controller shortage.
 The Hollywood Burbank Airport control tower was unstaffed for nearly six hours and then remotely managed due to shortages.
 By October 8, airport staffing shortages led to delays reported at Boston, Burbank, Chicago, Denver, Houston, Las Vegas, Nashville, Newark, Orlando, Philadelphia, Phoenix, and Washington.

 On October 15, it was reported that multiple airports were rejecting the use of a video provided by Homeland Security Secretary Kristi Noem that blames Democrats for the shutdown and the resulting impact on TSA operations.
-Many airports rejected the video on the grounds that it violated their policies and regulations prohibiting political messaging at the airport, with some experts raising concerns about violations of the Hatch Act.
+Many airports rejected the video on the grounds that it violated their policies and regulations prohibiting political messaging at the airport.